furmak331/UnVulnX/README.md

 ## Disclaimer

-Exploitohorizon is intended for educational and research purposes only.
+UnVulnX is intended for educational and research purposes only.
 Always use responsibly and in legal, controlled environments.

 ---